 Motorcycle Accidents in Tennessee

 Motorcycle accidents can be deadlier than any other type of vehicle accident due to the sheer size of the vehicle compared to others on the roadway and the lack of protection to the rider and his or her potential passenger.
 In most cases, the only protection a motorcyclist has in an accident is their helmet.
-61 percent of fatalities resulting from motorcycle crashes were not wearing a helmet.

-These kinds of accidents can happen for a variety of reasons, including:
+Motorcycle accidents can happen for a variety of reasons, including:

 Taking turns too fast

 That last point is an enormous factor in Nashville motorcycle accidents.
 As a motorcyclist, you should always be aware of your surroundings.
 However, other drivers may not be aware of you.
 When any type of vehicle larger than your motorcycle collides with you, the impact can produce horrific and tragic results.
 The last thing on your mind will be your bike.
 That is why it’s imperative to have the Nashville motorcycle accident lawyers at Martin Heller Potempa & Sheppard on your side.

 In many cases, motorcycle drivers will not walk away with minor cuts and bruises as you may see in common car accidents.
 Instead, motorcyclists are more likely to experience,